 Advantages and disadvantages of retargeting

-Here are some advantages and disadvantages of this method.
+Here are some advantages and disadvantages of retargeting.

-In general terms, this type of advertising has two possible disadvantages and they are the following:
+In general, this type of advertising has two possible disadvantages and they are the following:

 Why is retargeting important?